lakkeychoudhary/Vibe/README.md

 ---

-Made with a lot of trial and error (and a few late nights) by me.
+Made with a lot of trial and error and also deleted hackatime folder by mistake and didn't noticed for hours - finally logged again, and then compile erros -t this and that - but still workin on it.
 Hope you have fun playing with it! 🎶